 Active Peace Webinar

-A Six-Week Webinar with SCOTT BROWN, author of Active Peace: A Mindful Path to a Nonviolent World
+A Seven-Week Plunge into Peacemaking with G. SCOTT BROWN, author of Active Peace: A Mindful Path to a Nonviolent World

 CULTIVATE THE INNER FREEDOM TO LEAD WITH CLARITY AND AN OPEN HEART!